SengitU/trello-data-visualization/README.md

-# Data Visualisation Over Trello
+# Data Visualization Over Trello

-Project aims to visualise amount of tasks completed on each category.
+Project aims to visualize amount of tasks completed on each category.
 To see actual board, follow [this](https://trello.com/b/KlLdup7o/ugurcan-sengit-apprenticeship-board) link.

 You can find a live demo [here](https://gracious-booth-c323f1.netlify.com/)